Analysis of singularities of area minimizing currents, Part I: planar frequency, branch points of rapid decay, and weak locally uniform approximation: Introduction

-Let $T$ be an $n$-dimensional locally area minimising rectifiable current in an open subset of ${\mathbb R}^{n+m}.$ The monumental work of Almgren in the early 1980's, published posthumously as~\cite{Almgren}, established that the interior singular set ${\rm sing} \, T$ of $T$ has Hausdorff dimension at most $n-2$.
-This dimension bound is optimal whenever the codimension $m$ of the current is $\geq 2,$ as illustrated by multiplicity 1 currents induced by certain holomorphic subvarieties of ${\mathbb C}^{n}$ (which are always locally area minimising).
-For instance, each of $T_{1} = \{(z, w) \, : \, z^{2} = w^{3}\} \subset {\mathbb C} \times {\mathbb C} \approx {\mathbb R}^{4}$ and $T_{2} = \{(z, w) \, : \, zw = 0\} \subset {\mathbb C} \times {\mathbb C}$ is the support of a two (real) dimensional locally area minimising current in ${\mathbb R}^{4}$ with an isolated singularity at the origin.
+Let $T$ be an $n$-dimensional locally area minimising rectifiable current in an open subset of ${\mathbb R}^{n+m}$ (or more generally, in a sufficiently smooth $n+m$ dimensional Riemannian manifold).
+The monumental 1983 work of Almgren, published posthumously as~\cite{Almgren}, established that ${\rm sing} \, T$, the interior singular set of $T$, has Hausdorff dimension at most $n-2$.
+This dimension bound is optimal whenever the codimension $m \geq 2,$ as illustrated by multiplicity 1 currents induced by certain holomorphic subvarieties of ${\mathbb C}^{n}$ (which are always locally area minimising).
+For instance, each of $T_{1} = \{(z, w) \, : \, z^{2} = w^{3}\} \subset {\mathbb C} \times {\mathbb C} \approx {\mathbb R}^{4}$ and $T_{2} = \{(z, w) \, : \, zw = 0\} \subset {\mathbb C} \times {\mathbb C} \approx {\mathbb R}^{4}$ is the support of a two (real) dimensional locally area minimising current in ${\mathbb R}^{4}$ with an isolated singularity at the origin.
 On the other hand if the codimension of $T$ is $1$, then ${\rm sing} \, T$ is empty if $n \leq 6$, and has Hausdorff dimension $\leq n-7$ if $n \geq 7$.
 This dimension bound, which is again sharp, was the final outcome of a series of works, spanning approximately the decade 1960--1970, due to De~Giorgi (\cite{DG}), Fleming (\cite{FW}), Almgren (\cite{A1}), Simons (\cite{Simons}) and Federer (\cite{Fed70}).
-The major difference between the case of codimension $\geq 2$ and that of codimension 1, as far as singularities are concerned, is that in codimension $\geq 2$ the current may have \emph{branch points}, i.e.\ singular points where there is at least one tangent cone supported on an $n$-dimensional plane (as in example $T_{1}$ above, which has an isolated branch point at $(0, 0)$).
+The major difference between the case of codimension $\geq 2$ and that of codimension 1, as far as singularities are concerned, is that in codimension $\geq 2$ the current may have \emph{branch points}, i.e.\ non-immersed points of the current where there is at least one tangent cone supported on an $n$-dimensional plane (as in example $T_{1}$ above, which has an isolated branch point at $(0, 0)$).
 In codimension 1, De~Giorgi's work (\cite{DG}) implies that points of the current with planar tangent cones are embedded points.